InesAg405/AI-Detection-Response-for-GPS-Spoofing-on-MASS/README.md

 # AI Detection Response for GPS Spoofing on Maritime Autonomous Surface Ships 🚢
+This repository contains the source code and data used in the paper:
+Ines Agrebi, Navneet Popli, and Mohammad Mamun; *GASP-MASS: GPS Attack simulation,Detection, and Spoofing Protection for Maritime Autonomous Surface Ships*; *IEEE Access, 2025*.
+If you use this code or data, please cite our paper.

 ## Project Overview
 This project focuses on detecting GPS spoofing attacks on maritime autonomous surface ships using AI.
 The goal is to develop a modular simulation framework capable of generating GPS spoofing scenarios, preprocessing AIS datasets, and applying detection algorithms to identify abnormal behaviors.
 The framework integrates datasets, simulation, and detection in a pipeline for testing and evaluation purposes.